petros-d/docs/cloud/overview.md

 ## Overview

-Welcome to Astronomer Cloud.
-We're thrilled to have you onboard as we launch the next generation of our product.
-This page will serve as a home for official product documentation for Astronomer Cloud.
+Astronomer Cloud is a fully-managed Airflow instance in your cloud and the easiest way to deploy, manage, and monitor data pipelines.

-To start, Astronomer Cloud includes a game-changing deployment model that offers the self-service convenience of a fully managed Cloud service (the “control plane”) while respecting the need to keep data private, secure, and within corporate boundaries (the “data plane”).
+The Astronomer Cloud deployment model offers the self-service convenience of a fully managed Cloud service (the Control Plane) while respecting the need to keep data private, secure, and within corporate boundaries (the Data Plane).
 This model optimizes for security whilst relieving your team of operational overhead.
-We have a strong foundation available today and look forward to hearing your feedback as we build a robust set of differentiating features.

 ## Features